 Sue for Failure to Diagnose Periprosthetic Joint Infection (PJI)

-Attorney Fred Pritzker recently won $950,000 for a client in a case involving failure to diagnose Staphylococcus aureus after knee surgery.
+Attorney Fred Pritzker recently obtained a $950,000 settlement for a client in a case involving failure to diagnose Staphylococcus aureus after knee surgery.

 A periprosthetic joint infection (PJI) occurs during or following joint replacement surgery.
 The infection can cause the joint to be painful or cause the implant to loosen.
 In some cases the patient needs revision surgery.
 These infections are also known as “septic failure,” one of the leading causes of total knee replacement and total hip replacement revision surgeries in the United States.

 Most cases involve Staphylococcus aureus (including Methicillin-resistant Staphylococcus aureus (MRSA)) and Staphylococcus epidermidis, commonly called staph infections.
 These infections can affect more than your joint.
 If Staphylococci bacteria get into your bloodstream, you may develop sepsis (blood poisoning), which can lead to septic shock — a life-threatening episode of extremely low blood pressure.

 Staph is short for Staphylococcus, a type of bacteria.
 The knee and hip joints are the most common locations for this infection.